Violation of UT’s Student Code of Conduct

 If your name is listed in an incident report that alleges that a violation of the student code of conduct occurred, then the Coordinator of Student Conduct at the University of Tampa will send you an email that acts as a “Notification Letter” or “Notice of Required Incident Review Meeting with Student Conduct.”

-The Office of Student Conduct will review the incident report and assign a violation or violations of university policy.
+The Office of Student Conduct will review the incident report and assign a violation of university policy.
 Many of these violations concern a student conduct violation for being in possession of drug paraphernalia or drugs.

 Based on the alleged violations of misconduct, you will be scheduled for an incident review meeting in accordance with the Student Conduct Procedures listed in the Student Code of Conduct.
+UT’s Associate Director of Student Conduct is Amanda Berry.

 During the initial review meeting, you will be asked to discuss the incident report and assigned violations.
 The meeting is mandatory regardless of your perceived involvement.
 The Univerity of Tampa will only reschedule the meeting times to accommodate your current academic schedule.